 IBM Cognos Analytics

 IBM offers a comprehensive portfolio of on-premises and cloud BI, performance management (planning, financial consolidation, disclosure management) and advanced analytics solutions.
-The core offerings are IBM Cognos Analytics, IBM Cognos TM1, IBM Planning Analytics, IBM Watson Analytics, and the IBM SPSS Predictive Analytics portfolio.
+The core offering consists of IBM Cognos Analytics, IBM Planning Analytics (formerly TM1), IBM Watson Analytics and the IBM SPSS Predictive Analytics portfolio.
 This product review focuses solely on IBM Cognos Analytics.